Things to do in Mount Isa beyond the rodeo

 Exploring outback Queensland

 Back up on the top of the Earth, there’s so much to see in Mount Isa, and to get a great understanding of what the city was and now is, spend a few hours in Outback at Isa.
-For those who want to step 30 million years back in time, to when megafauna was developing, The Riversleigh Fossil Centre has arranged its globally celebrated finds in dioramas that depict long-extinct enormous creatures in their former prehistoric habitats.
+For those who want to step 30 million years back in time, to when megafauna was developing, the Riversleigh Fossil Centre has arranged its globally celebrated finds in dioramas that depict long-extinct enormous creatures in their former prehistoric habitats.
 If you want to get more hands-on, fossil enthusiast Alan takes guests on tours through the laboratory, showing how specimens are sorted, cleaned and the fossils extracted.

 Outback Queensland is famous for its long stretches of red dirt with bright blue, endless skies above, however it’s also the billabongs, lakes, dams and unique waterways that make places like Mount Isa so special.
 And if you like a spot of fishing or camping, don’t leave town without visiting beautiful, manmade Lake Moondarra.